4 Factors Affecting Online Loan Application Approval Beyond Credit ScorePublished on November 19, 2021 by Daniel Azzoli

 For example, let’s say you’re looking to borrow a loan amount that would come with monthly payments totaling around $800.
-If your entire monthly income is only $1,200, then it stands to reason that you may have a hard time making these payments.
+If your entire monthly income is $1,200, then it stands to reason that you may have a hard time making these payments.
 This is something a financial institution will likely pick up on.
-Now, let’s say your monthly income is hovering around the $3,000, but in this case, your monthly loan payments are only $100.
-It’s likely that you’ll have an easier time making these payments with that level of income.
-With this in mind, it may be more likely to get online loan approval in this scenario.
+Now, let’s say your monthly income is hovering around $3,000, but in this case, your monthly loan payments are only $100.
+Depending on various factors (like your debt payments, for example) it’s a possibility that you’ll have an easier time making these payments with that level of income.
+With this in mind, it may be more likely for you to qualify for a loan in this scenario.

 2. How Much Debt You Have

 It might seem that if your income is well above the cost of the loan you’re applying for, you should have an easy enough time paying it off, and an even easier time getting a loan approval, right?
 Well, it’s not that cut and dry.

 As we briefly mentioned above, in addition to your income, in some cases, the amount of debt you’re currently carrying can also have a big effect on whether or not you can pay back the loan you’re applying for.
 Simply put, if you’re already dealing with a mountain of debt, financial institutions may not be so keen to offer you a loan and pile on to the debt you already have.
 If you owe a ton of money already and you lose your job or have your wages reduced, it might be a struggle to meet all your debt repayments.